 No!
 Taking time to find leads and qualifying them is painstaking and expensive.
 Even after being ghosted, there is still a ton of value in these leads!

-Here we break down the three major types of ghosters and what techniques you can do to re-engage them:
+Here we break down the three major types of ghosters and what techniques on how to re-engage cold leads/ghost leads:

 1. Hook, Line and Ghosted

 Things were getting steamy with this lead.
 You were about to close the deal, then seemingly out of nowhere they stop responding.
 What happened?